gmc-code/PC-algorithms1/docs/maths_python/bisection.rst

     :width: 300
     :align: center

-| Here's an example of how you can use the bisection function to find the root of a cubic function in the interval [1, 3] with a maximum of 10 | :literal: 'Iteration  s.
+| Here's an example of how you can use the bisection function to find the root of a cubic function in the interval [1, 3] with a maximum of 10 | Iteration    s.
 | The output value is 2.123046875.

 .. code-block:: python